Life in the New England Colonies

 In the south, people had to spread out even further to have their small farms, or if there was a large plantation, the plantation was going on land all around it, so you would have to go pretty far to find land that wasn’t owned by the plantation owner to start your own farm.

 Now, in New England there wasn’t as much agriculture going on because the soil wasn’t as fertile, there were lots of rocks.
 It was harder to make a living with growing things, so they turned to different economic interests.
 They fished, they chopped furs, they built things, they learned trades and skilled laborers came into being.

 People gathered around towns because the skilled laborers would work in the town and towns would be where all the goods were shipped to and shipped from.
 This made it possible for more people to receive an inexpensive training.

 Either formal training as in going to a school or learning things, or more of a training of craft if someone wanted to learn how to be a blacksmith, or learn how to work leather, or word learn how to make clothing or shoes, they could go into a town and learn that skill.

 Puritans also believed that the ignorance of God’s word could lead one to be tricked by the devil.
-If they didn’t know what was written in the Bible, then they could they could be tricked by the devil accidentally.
+If they didn’t know what was written in the Bible, then they could be tricked by the devil accidentally.
 They made sure that all of their children learned to read.
 This was big for the Puritans in particular.

 Most people in New England, because they valued education, were going to teach their children to read.
 But the Puritans had a specific reason in mind, if they could read God’s Word they could better protect themselves from being tricked by the devil, so they made sure all of their children knew how to read.